-• Document all 6 cases as an Educational Activity in ETS by selecting the appropriate Aquifer FM cases in the drop-down menu.
+Document six (6) Aquifer FM cases as an Educational Activity in ETS by selecting the appropriate Aquifer FM case in the drop-down menu.

 Student progress will be monitored by their Clerkship Director.

 Patient Care

 Ambulatory Care

 Students will participate in ambulatory care during this clerkship, with an emphasis on the prevention of illness and caring for the patient in the context of family and community.
 Students are encouraged to participate in the care of hospitalized patients, those residing in skilled nursing facilities, home visits, and office-based procedures whenever possible.
 Management expectations include: